Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 • stabilizing and treating addiction patients and refer to treatment as appropriate.

-What health care professionals will be working at the UCC?
+What health care professionals are working at the UCC?

 A broad complement of staff has joined the Regina UCC team to provide patient care, including physicians, nurse practitioners, Registered Nurses, technicians, mental health and addictions counsellors and other health professionals working as one-team to provide exceptional urgent patient care.